Last Updated on April 21, 2022

 Conclusion

 I hope this question has helped to answer the question: does millet have gluten?
-And helped you to become more familiar with the health benefits and possible side effects of introducing millets to your diet.
+And helped you to become more familiar with the health benefits and possible side effects of introducing millet to your diet.
 As long as you’re enjoying them in moderation, I would recommend adding them to your everyday cooking.

 FAQs

 Hi, my name’s Zoë.
-I’m 28 years old and live in London, UK.
+I live in London, UK.
 I work full time as a freelance writer and critic for West End theatre.
 Writing has been a passion of mine for as long as I can remember.
 I spend most of my free time at the theatre, or at conventions.
 I’m married to the love of my life, and live in a small apartment with my fur baby, Lillie.
 I run two of my own blogs: No Safer Place and Stage to Page: both of which have won awards.
 I also have a YouTube channel where I talk about all things stagey.